MicrosoftDocs/fabric-docs/docs/data-warehouse/migration-synapse-dedicated-sql-pool-warehouse.md

 For the data migration, you'll then use either COPY INTO or Data Factory to ingest the data into Fabric Warehouse.

-Adding to the Azure Data Studio supportability to Fabric, the Microsoft Fabric CAT team has provided a set of PowerShell scripts to handle the extraction, creation, and deployment of schema (DDL) and database code (DML) via a SQL Database Project.
+Adding to the Azure Data Studio supportability of Microsoft Fabric, the Microsoft Fabric CAT team has provided a set of PowerShell scripts to handle the extraction, creation, and deployment of schema (DDL) and database code (DML) via a SQL Database Project.
 For a walkthrough of using the SQL Database project with our helpful PowerShell scripts, see [microsoft/fabric-migration on GitHub.com](https://github.com/microsoft/fabric-migration/tree/main/data-warehouse#deploy_and_create_migration_scripts_from_sourceps1---deploy-as-sql-package).

 For more information on SQL Database Projects, see [Getting started with the SQL Database Projects extension](/azure-data-studio/extensions/sql-database-project-extension-getting-started?view=fabric&preserve-view=true) and [Build and Publish a project](/azure-data-studio/extensions/sql-database-project-extension-build?view=fabric&preserve-view=true).